javier901/arrow-function/README.md

 ```

 Evaluate the expression `function() { return 'bar' }`, returning a thing that
 can be called and assign it to the variable `foo`.
 The function expression
-(again, the thing to the right of `=`) is known as "an anonymous
+(again, the thing to the right of `=`) is known as "an anonymous function."
+It
-function."
-It doesn't have a name associated with it like you see in a
+doesn't have a name associated with it like you see in a _function
-_function declaration_.
+declaration_.

 However, when we assign an anonymous function to a name (that is, a variable),
-we have name that points to a callable thing.
-We could call this anonymous
+we have a name that points to a callable thing.
+We _could_ call this anonymous
 function by invoking `foo()`.
 That anonymous function is now, for all
 reasonable purposes, named `foo`.

 There are a few subtle differences between _function declarations_ and
 _function expressions_, but they are very minute.
 Neither is really better than
 the other.
 JavaScript supports variety, and you can use whichever one you prefer.

 Try thinking about the following code.
 Will this work?
 Does it work?
 Try to
 explain to yourself what's happening using the words "anonymous function" and